csbhr/FFHQ-UV/README_topo_assets.md

-## The topo assets used in FFHQ-UV project
+## The topology assets used in FFHQ-UV project

 #### Download